cryptopig/Vedant-BlueStamp-Portfolio/index.md

 # LitterBot
-Hi!
-I'm Vedant from Wilcox High School in Santa Clara.
-This bot is designed to clean pieces of trash from streetsides.
+Hello!
+I'm Vedant from Adrian C. Wilcox High School.
+My projet is a litter cleaning robot that's designed to clean trash off the sides of streets.
+It's built with a Raspberry Pi, various sensors, and uses Computer Vision to detect various litter pieces apart.

 | **Engineer** | **School** | **Interests** | **Grade** |
 |:--:|:--:|:--:|:--:|